csstree/csstree/README.md

 [![Join the CSSTree chat at https://gitter.im/csstree/csstree](https://badges.gitter.im/csstree/csstree.svg)](https://gitter.im/csstree/csstree)
 [![Twitter](https://img.shields.io/badge/Twitter-@csstree-blue.svg)](https://twitter.com/csstree)

-CSSTree – set of tools to work with CSS, including [fast](https://github.com/postcss/benchmark) detailed parser (string->AST), walker (AST traversal), generator (AST->string) and even lexer (validation and matching) based on knowledge of spec and browser implementations (see [API schema](#top-level-api) for details).
-The main goal is to be efficient and W3C spec compliant, with focus on analyzing and source-to-source processing.
+CSSTree is a tool set to work with CSS, including [fast](https://github.com/postcss/benchmark) detailed parser (string->AST), walker (AST traversal), generator (AST->string) and lexer (validation and matching) based on knowledge of spec and browser implementations.
+The main goal is to be efficient and W3C spec compliant, with focus on CSS analyzing and source-to-source transforming tasks.

-> Work in progress.
-The project in alpha stage since some parts need further experiments, AST format and API are subjects to change.
-However it's stable enough and used by packages like [CSSO](https://github.com/css/csso) (CSS minifier) in production.
+> NOTE: The project is in alpha stage since some parts need further improvements, AST format and API are subjects to change.
+However it's stable enough and used by packages like [CSSO](https://github.com/css/csso) (CSS minifier) and [SVGO](https://github.com/svg/svgo) (SVG optimizer) in production.

 ## Features

-- **Detailed parsing with customisation**
+- **Detailed parsing with an adjustable level of detail**

   By default CSSTree parses CSS as detailed as possible, i.e. each single logical part is representing with its own AST node (see [AST format](docs/ast.md) for all possible node types).
 The parsing detail level can be changed through [parser options](docs/parsing.md#parsesource-options), for example, you can disable parsing of selectors or declarations for component parts.

-- **Tolerant by design**
+- **Tolerant to errors by design**

   Parser behaves as [spec says](https://www.w3.org/TR/css-syntax-3/#error-handling): "When errors occur in CSS, the parser attempts to recover gracefully, throwing away only the minimum amount of content before returning to parsing as normal".
-The parser departs from the specification and does not throw away bad content, but wraps it in special nodes, which allows processing it later.
+The only thing the parser departs from the specification is that it doesn't throw away bad content, but wraps it in the special nodes, which allows processing it later.

 - **Fast and efficient**

-  CSSTree is designed with focus on performance and effective memory consumption.
+  CSSTree is created with focus on performance and effective memory consumption.
 Therefore it's [one of the fastest CSS parsers](https://github.com/postcss/benchmark) at the moment.

 - **Syntax validation**

-  The build-in lexer can validate CSS against syntaxes defined by W3C.
-CSSTree uses [mdn/data](https://github.com/mdn/data/) as basis for lexer's dictionaries and extends them with vendor specific and legacy syntaxes.
-Lexer can only check the values of declarations currently, but this feature will be extended to other parts of the CSS in the future.
+  The build-in lexer can test CSS against syntaxes defined by W3C.
+CSSTree uses [mdn/data](https://github.com/mdn/data/) as a basis for lexer's dictionaries and extends them with vendor specific and legacy syntaxes.
+Lexer can only check the declaration values currently, but this feature will be extended to other parts of the CSS in the future.

 ## Docs